building Tristan’s communication skills to help with the Terrible Twos

-Thankfully Tristan’s developed some decent communication skills early on.
+Thankfully he’s developed some decent communication skills early on.
 The fact that signing and verbalizing are still novel to him at this stage, and that it gets a lot of positive attention, means we can exploit this!
 So we’re trying to help him realize that there are better ways to get his point across than through a tantrum.

 He can sign.
 We signed to him since he was just a few weeks old, so he knows the basic ones like mum-mum (mom’s milk), finished, change the diaper, hurt and sleep.
 He demonstrates that he understands the signs but he doesn’t use all of them.